9 Myths and Legends About Easter Traditions

 Easter Tradition: Eggs

 The star of Easter—painted, dyed, gilded in silver and gold, blown empty and hung on trees—is the egg.
 Legends abound about this symbol of life.
 Around the world, they are brought to church, given as gifts, hidden for the benefit of children and even rolled on the White House lawn.
-In fact, eggs a are linked with both Easter and history.
+In fact, eggs are linked with both Easter and history.
+Make sure you check out these unique Easter egg designs and pick one to try this Easter!

 Easter Tradition: When It Falls